In Atari's early days, one of the

 concentrating on getting its new home version of Pong out the door and all

-resources were tied up, with no spare capital to devout to such a costly and
+resources were tied up.
+With no spare capital to devote to such a costly and

 risky product, Nolan Bushnell referred the two budding entrepreneurs to some